 Cut Down on Vacation Costs

-Vacations are a great way to reduce the stress that builds up during your regular day-to-day life.
-It can be so nice to take a break from the grind and just relax on a beach somewhere.
-Or you may prefer a more rigorous adventure like mountain climbing, parasailing, deep-sea diving, or a relay race consisting of all three.
+Vacations are a great way to reduce the stress of everyday life.
+It can be nice to take a break from the grind and relax on a beach.
+Or you may prefer a more rigorous adventure like mountain climbing, parasailing, or deep-sea diving.

-It seems pretty clear that whatever stress you may relieve by going on vacation can quickly come back to an even greater degree once you are home and start looking over your bills — especially if you can’t afford to pay them.
+However, vacations can also be expensive.
+Whatever stress you may relieve by going on vacation can come back to an even greater degree once you are home and start looking over your bills — especially if you can’t afford to pay them.
 With that in mind, here are some tips to help keep your hard-earned money in your bank account instead of with your travel agent.

 Budget before you book

-A vacation is supposed to be a break from your work life, so it may be unappealing to add in the extra work of planning out your vacation in detail.
-But dedicating a little time to hammer out a solid vacation budget will prevent a lot of headaches when you return back to the real world.
+A vacation is supposed to be a break from your work life, so it may be unappealing to add extra work by planning your vacation in detail.
+However, dedicating a little time to develop a vacation budget will prevent a lot of headaches when you return to the real world.

-Travel writer Anthony Bianco insists that travelers set a budget based on how long their trip will be and the cost to travel to the destination.
+Travel writer Anthony Bianco insists that travelers set a budget based on the length of their trip and the cost to travel to their destination.
 Creating a separate savings account for travel expenses can help, too.

 Bianco also suggests padding your travel savings account with about 10% to 20% more money than you budgeted in case you need a buffer or have an emergency while on your trip.